Tag Archives: Parenting

 I’m also going to ask that you bring me some extra backbone to stop shielding my daughter — who’s also flown my coop – from life’s financial realities.
 Santa, please know I couldn’t be more thrilled that she is living a life most only dream of (that is, if you dream about seeing extraordinary places, being one with nature, saving the environment, helping children and making those around you pale in comparison to your genuine goodness).
 But if you’d only given me a little push to hand over ALL her bills to pay on her own, she might start to realize that the awesomely fun jobs with the most perks … don’t usually end up being the most lucrative.
 (Santa, please don’t use that ugly hashtag enabling.
 I get it.
 It’s just hard.)

 Maybe while you’re unloading you can sneak a little perspective into my stocking?
 I’m no expert but I’m pretty sure that my handsome freshman crushing college (President’s List!) should really be front and center in my thoughts but my overwhelming urge to throttle him for his laziness at home always seems to throw shade at that.
-That he makes me scream the loudest in my own home is my personal irony.
+That he makes me scream the loudest in my own home is my own personal irony.
 If you promise to bring me a little help to recalibrate my thinking then maybe this kid just might make it to his sophomore year to continue doing great things.
 (And for the record, that Facebook post was legit, people.)

 I don’t particularly need any but if you could spare a bit of common sense, I swear I’d share it with my youngest.
 Check your naughty list: he’s my adorable charmer whose foolish behavior defies the fact his parents have been to this rodeo three times already.
 He truly believes he has mastered the art of pulling the wool over my eyes (*Morgan Freeman [narrating]: Alas, the boy has not.) so if you can swing it, I’d definitely re-gift that gem and pass it on to him.